-Unlike other pests, Bark Scorpions travel in packs during the winter.
-Therefore, if you spot one crawling in your home, know that there are likely more hiding in or around your home.
+Unlike other pests that could be in your home, bark scorpions travel in packs during the winter.
+Therefore, if you spot one crawling in your home, know it is likely that there is more hiding in or around your home.

 3. An adult female Bark Scorpion is roughly 7cm long.

 Although the female is lesser in size, these scorpions are extremely venomous.
 In an adult human, their venom may last 24-72 hours.
-Accompanying a sting from an Arizona Bark Scorpion is numbness, tingling and vomiting.
+An Arizona bark scorpion sting will quickly produce swelling, numbness, tingling, and possible vomiting.
+If worse comes to worst, you will need to learn how to treat a scorpion sting here.

 4. The females are pregnant for 9 months.